Stable fixed points of combinatorial threshold-linear networks: Composite graphs that are never stable motifs

 \begin{theorem}[Theorem 8 in \cite{fp-paper}] Let $G$ be a composite graph of components $G_{1},\ldots,G_{m}.$ If some component $G_i$ is not a permitted motif, then $G$ is not a permitted motif.
 In particular, $G$ is not a stable motif. \end{theorem}

 As another consequence of this simply-added split in composite graphs, we can apply Lemma~\ref{lemma:simply-added-evals} whenever one of the components has uniform in-degree.
+Recall that $\sigma$ is \emph{uniform in-degree} if all nodes in $G|_\sigma$ have the same in-degree.
 In this case, all the eigenvalues of the uniform in-degree component are inherited by the full composite graph, except for possibly the Perron-Frobenius eigenvalue $\lambda_{\max}$ of the component.
 Thus, if a component is an unstable uniform in-degree, then the full composite graph will also be unstable, as captured by the following proposition from \cite{fp-paper}.

 \begin{proposition}[Proposition 1 in \cite{fp-paper}] Let $G$ be a composite graph with components $G_1, \ldots, G_m$.
 If some component $G_i$ is an unstable uniform in-degree motif, then $G$ is not a stable motif. \end{proposition}